SkyShadowMeadow/ReleaseNotes/README.md

 I'm committed to enhancing the GitHub Release Notes Generator with the following improvements:

+- **Ready to deploy**: Dockerise the app to run on different platforms.
 - **Authentication Support**: Implement authentication mechanisms to access commit messages from private repositories.
 - **Extended Test Coverage**: Currently, only the GitService is thoroughly tested.
 I aim to expand tests to cover all components and functionalities.
 - **Support for More Platforms**: Extend the tool's compatibility to include GitLab and BitBucket repositories.